-Here’s a sampling of others that have proven useful for anxiety and been embraced by super-achievers.
+Here’s a sampling of other techniques that have proven useful for anxiety and been embraced by superachievers.

 Hypnosis is a trance state that’s characterized by increased relaxation, suggestibility, and imagination.

-A large body of scientific research confirms the benefits of hypnosis for disorders with a stress-related component, including anxiety.
-(24)
+Numerous scientific studies confirm the benefits of hypnosis for disorders with a stress-related component, including anxiety.

 Throughout history, successful and creative people have used hypnosis to enhance performance, overcome fears, or for general personal development.

-Some of the most successful and creative people of all time — including Thomas Edison, Albert Einstein, Nikola Tesla, Sigmund Freud, and Winston Churchill — used hypnosis to help them attain their place in history.
-(25)
+Some of the most successful and creative people of all time — including Thomas Edison, Albert Einstein, Nikola Tesla, Sigmund Freud, and Winston Churchill — are believed to have used hypnosis to help them attain their place in history.